It can be frustrating having to watch what you eat just because you don’t have a fast metabolism.

-So, if you’re a regular at the gym, you’ll not only lose weight from the calories burned while lifting weights, you’ll also benefit from a faster metabolism to support your new muscular frame.
+So, if you’re a regular at the gym, you’ll not only lose weight from the calories burned while lifting weights, but you’ll also benefit from a faster metabolism to support your new muscular frame.

 Cardio exercise has been shown to have a positive impact on your metabolism too.

 In fact, even basic activities such as standing, walking, fidgeting, or chewing gum have been shown to have positive effects.
 These activities are known as non-exercise activity thermogenesis (NEAT).

 Nevertheless, it’s widely agreed that diet has a larger impact on your metabolism than exercise.